SPI-Birds/metadata/README.md

 # Regular load
 library(metadata)

-# Alternatively, if you are in the R project of the development version ()
+# Alternatively, if you have opened the R project in the main directory of this repo
 devtools::load_all(".")
 ```